blackferncreations/germankeycut/README.md

 These are not separate service categories.

-They are interfaces within the same structural positioning system.
+They are possible interfaces within the same structural positioning system.

 ---

+# Operational Structure

+The system is operational rather than illustrative.

+Structural positioning moves from diagnosis into intervention.

+At its simplest, the operating sequence is:

+**diagnosis → structural requirements → interface configuration → implementation → feedback and progression observation**

+## Diagnosis

+Identify where the current offer, structure or interfaces create ambiguity, incompatibility or unnecessary friction.

+## Structural requirements

+Determine what can remain, what must change and what has to be built.

+## Interface configuration

+Configure the relevant public and non-public interfaces according to their role within the wider system.

+## Implementation

+Implement directly, with the client, through an existing agency or with another specialist where appropriate.

+## Feedback and progression observation

+Observe how the configured system performs through subsequent evaluation, interaction and progression.

+This sequence is not a fixed market-entry playbook.

+The intervention depends on the structural diagnosis.

+GermanKeyCut does not develop strategies it would not be prepared to implement.

+Where another party executes, GermanKeyCut can define what has to be built, why it is required, what structural function it serves and what conditions it has to satisfy.

+---

 # Public and Non-Public Interfaces

-The system is implemented across relevant public and non-public interfaces.
+The system can extend across relevant public and non-public interfaces.

 Public interfaces can include: